 - Visiting the Homebound: Deacons are assigned “Care Partners” with whom they maintain regular contact (visits, cards and phone calls).
 This important ministry allows us to receive the wisdom and be aware of the concerns and joys of our members who can no longer attend church.

-- Providing Meals and Ministry for Life Events: Deacons offer meals and other assistance to people whose lives are complicated by illness, a new baby, a move or other milestones.
+- Providing Meals for Life Events: Deacons offer meals and other assistance to people whose lives are complicated by illness, a new baby, a move or other milestones.

 - Providing Transportation: Deacons provide rides to those in need of transportation to church and doctor visits, and can help with errands from time to time.